Bern4rdR/mini-project/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Inspiration for this project came from the game Wolfenstein 3D
+- Inspiration for this project came from the game Wolfenstein 3D.
-- Some of the functions used to interact with the ChipKIT were taken from the labs in the course IS1500 HT23
+- Some of the functions used to interact with the ChipKIT were taken from the [KTH course IS1200 GitHub repository](https://github.com/capitanu/IS1200) and the [labs](https://canvas.kth.se/courses/41500/pages/labs) in the course IS1500 HT23.
-  - they were written by Axel Isaksson, F Lundevall and Ture Teknolog
+  - They were written by Axel Isaksson, F Lundevall and Ture Teknolog.